Ki-67(MIB-1), Breast, Quantitative Immunohistochemistry, Automated

-Determining proliferation of tumor cells in paraffin-embedded tissue blocks from patients diagnosed with breast or prostate carcinoma
+Determining proliferation of tumor cells in paraffin-embedded tissue blocks from patients diagnosed with breast carcinoma

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test